corda/corda-docs-portal/content/en/docs/cenm/1.2/updating-network-parameters.md

 >
 >

-* Before the `updateDeadline` time, nodes will have to run the RPC command to accept new parameters.
+* Before the `updateDeadline` time, nodes will have to run the `acceptNewNetworkParameters()` RPC command to accept new parameters.
 This will not activate the new network parameters on the nodes, only inform the Network Map service that the node has agreed to the update.
+See [https://docs.corda.net/tutorial-clientrpc-api.html](https://docs.corda.net/tutorial-clientrpc-api.html) for further details.
                     The Network Map’s shell contains a command to list network participants that have or haven’t accepted the new network parameters: